 If you’ve been charged in Dallas or Collin County you shouldn’t worry about whether you can prove that you’re innocent.
 I’ll save you the time and trouble — there is a great possibility that you can’t – and you don’t have to anyway.
 Focus on getting a criminal defense lawyer that can use the evidence available to cast doubt on the prosecution and state’s conclusions.

-*Jeremy F. Rosenthal is licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article should be considered legal advice.
 For legal advice you should consult directly with an attorney.